-Since 2011, the Delbarton ice hockey program has won six state championships but their opponent in the non-public final, St. Augustine last lifted the trophy in 2007 and has been knocked out by Delbarton in the 2015 Gordon Cup playoffs and the 2016 state tournament, which made this a grudge match for the
+Since 2011, the Delbarton ice hockey program has won six NJSIAA championships but their opponent in the non-public final, St. Augustine last lifted the trophy in 2007 and was knocked out by Delbarton in the 2015 Gordon Cup and states in 2016, which made this a grudge match for the ages.

 However, the underdogs responded quickly, by playing with speed and tenacity, which kept Delbarton from dominating at any point in the game.
 At 1:23 remaining in the first period, St. Augustine forward Enzo Fanelli scored on a pass from a teammate to tie the game.

 They say the cream rises to the top and in this case, if you consider the number-one seeded team the cream, Delbarton rose to the top in the second period.
-It may as well have been Brian Gionta night at the Rock (Devils record holder for single-season goals) because the Delbarton forward with an Italian surname scored his second of the game and put the top-seed up by a narrow 2-1 margin.
+It may as well have been Brian Gionta night at the Rock (Devils record holder for single-season goals) because Delbarton forward Nick Faccone scored his second goal of the game to put the top-seed up 2-1.

-The last 13 minutes of the second were tight checking as both teams started to play with that grit and determination that makes high-stakes hockey games so exciting.
-Delbarton blueliner, Michael Padula lined an opponent up and leveled him, shaking the boards and sending a jolt of electricity up into the Delbarton prep crowd.
-However, it would become a common theme that every time a St. Augustine player was knocked down or his team gave up a goal, they fought back stronger than ever.
+The last half of the second period was tight checking, as both teams started to play with that grit and determination that makes high-stakes hockey games so exciting.
+Delbarton blueliner, Michael Padula lined an opponent up and leveled him, shaking the boards and sending a jolt of electricity up into the crowd.
+However, it was a common theme that every time a St. Augustine player was knocked down or his team gave up a goal, they fought back stronger than ever.

 When overtime began, a 15:00 was on the scoreboard, signaling a long period of grinding ice hockey, but Enzo Fanelli had other plans.
 The team who had not won in 15 years before the 2022-23 non-public final, was just a bit more desperate to win this title.
 Who else but Enzo Fanelli skated to the net front and tapped in a centering pass just 11 seconds into overtime and ended a 15-year state championship drought for his team.

 For St. Augustine, winning the 2022-23 state championship was a little more important than it would have been for Delbarton.
-That is because the latter last won a state title in 2018, just five years ago while it had been 15 years for the Auggies.
+That is because Delbarton last won a state title in 2018, just five years ago while it had been 15 years for the Auggies.

 We've been down.
 Once they put one in the net, it doesn't change any of our emotions.
 Still got to play hard, no giving up and it truly paid off for us.
 Truly amazing.
 You can't even dream of this stuff.
 A perfect way to end our season.